 The compounds, which include theophylline and its relatives, are the mainstays of chronic bronchodilator therapy.
 Aminophylline, the ethylene-diamine watersoluble salt of the theophylline, is roughly 80% theophylline.
-Despite speculations about theophylline's action including adenosine antagonism and phosphodiesterase inhibition, data in subjects with normal airways suggest that bronchodilation occurs largely as a result of catecholamine release.
-Indeed, IV aminophylline produces a dose-related increase in catecholamine concentrations in man (13).
-Interestingly, amrinone, another compound with phosphodiesterase-inhibiting activity, is not associated with this catecholamine release but seems to attenuate methacholine-induced bronchoconstriction, presumably by direct action on airway smooth muscle (14).
+Despite speculations about theophylline's action including adenosine antagonism and phosphodiesterase inhibition, data in subjects with normal airways suggest that bronchodilation occurs largely as a result of catecholamine release (12).
+Indeed, IV aminophylline produces a dose-related increase in catecholamines in humans (13).
+Interestingly, amrinone, another compound with phosphodiesterase-inhibiting activity, is not associated with this catecholamine release, but seems to attenuate methacholine-induced bronchoconstriction, presumably by direct action on airway smooth muscle (14).

-Despite its narrow therapeutic range, aminophylline is considered the standard maintenance therapy in patients with airflow obstruction.
+Despite its rather narrow therapeutic range, aminophylline is considered the standard maintenance therapy in patients with airflow obstruction.
 Its role in treating acute bronchospasm has been increasingly questioned.
-Meta-analysis more than a decade ago underscored the scarcity of data supporting the rational use and efficacy of aminophylline for treatment of acute bronchospasm in the emergency setting (15).
-The role of aminophylline is treating or preventing bronchospasm during anesthesia also sorely lacks objective efficacy data compared with β -agonists.
+Meta-analysis has underscored the scarcity of data supporting the rational use and efficacy of aminophylline for treatment of acute bronchospasm in the emergency setting (15).
+The role of aminophylline is treating or preventing bronchospasm during anesthesia also sorely lacks objective efficacy data as compared with β agonists.